ChadFunckes/CU_Denver_CSCI2421/README.md

 # CU_Denver_CSCI2421

-This directory is my reposity for my homework assignments in CSCI 2421 (data structures and program design)
+This directory is my reposity for my homework assignments in CSCI 2421 (data structures and program design) All Programs in the this folder are done in C++

 Homework 1 -
 The program takes a number from the user and generates a random